 - Cost: Since, in the technique, a short-time client request is stored for background analysis, it uses some memory.
-When a specific client only requests for domain IPs with some non-existing domains by alphabetical order, the client will be rejected by the DNSSEC server temporarily to prevent possible zone walking attacks. - Benefit: The technique is better than the technique described in Section III-A. Because the detection of attackers is more accurate than the technique described in Section III-A. Also, the technique prevents zone walking attack. - Limitation: If the attacker is intelligent enough to change the client IP address in each request, or if the attacker
+When a specific client only requests for domain IPs with some non-existing domains by alphabetical order, the client will be rejected by the DNSSEC server temporarily to prevent possible zone walking attacks. - Benefit: The technique is better than the technique described in Section III-A. Because the detection of attackers is more accurate than the technique described in Section III-A. Also, the technique prevents zone walking attacks. - Limitation: If the attacker is intelligent enough to change the client IP address in each request, or if the attacker owns multiple client IPs, then this low-profiling technique cannot prevent it.